Mellon Research Scholars - University of Houston

 • Eligibility

-• University of Houston main campus undergraduate students in the humanities who are graduating in fall 2023 and spring 2024
+• University of Houston main campus undergraduate students in the humanities who are graduating in Fall 2024 or Spring 2025

-• Students highly motivated to conduct research and attend graduate school within the humanities
+• Highly motivated to conduct research and attend graduate school in the humanities

 Eligible fields within the humanities include: